Loneliness and Having Solitude

 Dr. Stephen Covey, the creator of 7 Habits of Highly Effective People, calls this principle of personal growth the Maturity Continuum.
 He illustrates how a person must go from dependence as a youngster to independence, then finally interdependence.
 The last two of the three stages are the most difficult.
 Human nature is to jump from dependence to interdependence.
 That spells disaster for relationships and results in a lot of personal unhappiness.

 People who haven’t mastered independence are often unhappy in their relationships once the novelty or “newness” of the relationship wears off.
 They’ll blame their partner for their own unhappiness.
 At work, they blame their coworkers for their unhappiness.

 It’s a constant cycle of unhappiness and comparing themselves to others and their relationship to other relationships.
 They usually have short-term perspective, shallow or fleeting interests and don’t develop educated standings on moral or ethical matters.

 A person who hasn’t become comfortable with their solitude & achieved independence usually makes it a point to appear mature, intelligent and professional.
-They want to feel and appear independent but it’s an illusion – they’re often bored and lonely.
+They want to feel and appear independent, but it’s an illusion – they’re often bored and lonely.

-In order to get unstuck, a person needs to make a lot of effort in mastering their self through the practice of solitude.
+To get unstuck, a person needs to make a lot of effort in mastering their self through the practice of solitude.

 Mastering independence doesn’t require anything radical.
 It doesn’t mean going on a sabbatical or joining a monastery.
 It does require changing how you think if you’re not used to solitude or feel lonely.
-And, changing our own thought process is the most difficult obstacle to personal growth.
+And, changing our thought process is the most difficult obstacle to personal growth.